Non-Impacted Wisdom Teeth

 Non-impacted wisdom teeth don’t need extraction unless they cause problems.
 If these teeth have erupted properly in the mouth and are closed with a tooth opposite, they may not be extracted.
 But even if there are no complaints about your wisdom tooth, it is important to talk to your dentist.

 The dentist will evaluate the tooth according to the clinical examination and the X-rays.
-If there is no problem in the position of the tooth, if it does not cause infection, caries formations, bad breath, the dentist may not be extract it.
+If there is no problem in the position of the tooth, if it does not cause infection, caries formations, or bad breath, the dentist may not extract it.

 Problems that Non-Impacted Wisdom Teeth can cause